matrix-org/matrix-rust-sdk/crates/matrix-sdk-store-encryption/README.md

 # Encryption scheme

-A `StoreKey` consists of two randomly generated 32 byte-sized slices.
+A `StoreCipher` consists of two randomly generated 32 byte-sized slices.

 The first 32 bytes are used to encrypt values.
 XChaCha20Poly1305 with a random nonce is used to encrypt each value.
 The nonce is saved with the ciphertext.